bartekmo/fortinet-gcp-solutions/deployment-manager/FortiGate/docs/fgcp-ha-ap-elbilb.md

-# Active-Passive HA Fortigate cluster in LB Sandwich
+# Active-Passive HA FortiGate cluster in LB Sandwich
-This template deploys 2 Fortigate instances in an Active-Passive HA cluster between two load balancers ("load balancer sandwich" pattern).
+This template deploys 2 FortiGate instances in an Active-Passive HA cluster between two load balancers ("load balancer sandwich" pattern).
 LB Sandwich design enables use of multiple public IPs and provides faster, configurable failover times when compared to SDN-connector based.
 Due to Google Cloud Load Balancer limitations only UDP and TCP traffic is supported and tag-based GCP routes cannot be configured with ILB as next hop.

 HA multi-zone deployments provide 99.99% Compute Engine SLA vs. 99.5-99.9% for single instances.
 See [Google Compute Engine SLA](https://cloud.google.com/compute/sla) for details.

 Template file: [modules/fgcp-ha-ap-elbilb.jinja](../modules/fgcp-ha-ap-elbilb.jinja)
 Schema file: [modules/fgcp-ha-ap-elbilb.jinja.schema](../modules/fgcp-ha-ap-elbilb.jinja.schema)

+## Overview
+FGCP protocol natively does not work in L3 overlay networks.
+For cloud deployments it must be configured to use unicast communication, which slightly limits its functionality (e.g. only Active-Passive between 2 peers is possible) and enforces use of dedicated management interface.
+In this template port3 is used as heartbeat and FGCP sync interface and port4 is used as dedicated management interface.

+As cloud networks do not allow any network mechanisms below IP layer (e.g. gratuitous arp) usually used in HA scenarios, this template adds a pair of load balancers and configures health probes to detect currently active instance.
+Passive peer will be detected as unhealthy by the load balancers and will not receive any traffic.
+External load balancer is configured to forward all UDP and all TCP ports, while internal load balancer is used as a next hop in the custom route (note that despite using a single port in the ILB, it will route all UDP and TCP traffic).

 ## Active-Passive HA Design Options Comparison
-Fortinet recommends two base building blocks when designing GCP network with an Active-Passive Fortigate cluster:
+Fortinet recommends two base building blocks when designing GCP network with an Active-Passive FortiGate cluster:
 1. [A-P HA with SDN Connector](fgcp-ha-ap-sdn.md)
 2. [A-P HA in LB Sandwich](fgcp-ha-ap-elbilb.md)